 Acoustics Toolbox is distributed under the GNU Public License.

 source code should be fully portable.
-The binaries were all
+The Windows10 binaries were

 standard does not clarify whether record lengths are in bytes or

 words.
 For some compilers, e.g. the Intel Fortran you need to use

 a compiler switch making bytes the standard unit for record

 compilation is done using standard Makefiles that work under Unix,